1776Token/1776/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package sssd/sss-qt for Debian-based Linux systems.
-If you compile sssd/sss-qt yourself, there are some useful files here.
+This directory contains files used to package 1776d/1776-qt for Debian-based Linux systems.
+If you compile 1776d/1776-qt yourself, there are some useful files here.

-## sss: URI support ##
+## 1776: URI support ##

-sss-qt.desktop  (Gnome / Open Desktop)
+1776-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install sss-qt.desktop
+	sudo desktop-file-install 1776-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your sssqt binary to `/usr/bin` and the `../../share/pixmaps/sss128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your 1776qt binary to `/usr/bin` and the `../../share/pixmaps/1776128.png` to `/usr/share/pixmaps`

-sss-qt.protocol (KDE)
+1776-qt.protocol (KDE)